jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * "extensionId" -- the "nroBulkRdap1" string (see (#rdap_extensions_registry))
-* "versionId" -- a version 4 Universally Unique IDentifier (UUID, [@!RFC9562, section 5.4]) string that MUST be the same for all the bulk data generated for various RDAP object classes at a particular interval (say, once a day)
+* "versionId" -- a version 4 Universally Unique IDentifier (UUID, [@!RFC9562, section 5.4]) string that MUST be the same for all the bulk data generated for various RDAP object classes at a particular interval (say, on a particular day)
 * "producer" -- a string identifying the registry that produced the bulk data, with possible values of "AFRINIC", "APNIC", "ARIN", "LACNIC", "RIPE NCC", or an agreed-upon string literal for a registry at the national or local level
-* "productionDate" -- a string containing the date and time with the UTC offset of the producer, indicating when the bulk data being returned was produced
+* "productionDate" -- a string containing the date and time with the UTC offset ([@!RFC3339]) of the producer, indicating when the bulk data being returned was produced
-* "objectCount" -- a positive number representing the count of newline-separated data objects following the metadata object, to help clients detect a partial response for a bulk data request
+* "objectCount" -- a positive number (greater than 0) representing the count of newline-separated data objects following the metadata object, to help clients detect a partial response for a bulk data request

 ## Data